dcunited001/dcunited001.github.io/_drafts/gravity.md

 understanding of physics can't answer.
 Again, yet another subject where my understanding of math limits me.

+### Nobel Worthy Gravity Waves

+The Gizmodo article mentions a possible Nobel-worthy discovery of gravity waves.
+Apparently a binary blackhole merger has been discovered, which is one of the few events that would produce gravity waves detectable by current means.

 ### TL;DR; Gravity is Wierd

 As far as I can see, understanding gravity necessitates a shift in how we model space.
 I've used a few thought experiments to help simplify the important pieces.
-Here's a few of the more profound questions:
+Here's a few of the more profound questions.

-#### Is there a distinction between gravity and the space it curves?
+### Is there a distinction between gravity and the space it curves?

 Or is gravity literally the ripple in space?
 That would imply space is simpler than it seems.
 That's a bummer.

-#### Does gravity cause the path of gravitation itself to curve?
+### Does gravity cause the path of gravitation itself to curve?

 This makes sense.
 If gravitons exist, they should follow similar rules as photons, right?
 It'd be weird if most bosons, like photons,